anthonyshull/vuejs-training/README.md

 </div>
 ```

 The only property we're really interested in is `:show.sync=showAlert`.
 That will use `this.showAlert` in the script to control visibility.
-Let's add that as a `data` attribute.
+Let's add that as a `data` attribute in `/client/instances/version-two.js`.

 ```js
 data: {